slsdetectorgroup/slsDetectorPackage/docs/src/pattern.rst

 **patioctrl**

 The function of each bit in the sequence of 64-bit words depends on the connected detector and firmware version.
 Some of the 64 bits might connect directly to pads of a chip.
 The patioctrl command is used to configure the direction of some of these signals (not all of them !!
 See tables below).
-Signals where the corresponding bit in the argument of patioctrl is set to 1 will be driveen from the FPGA.
+Signals where the corresponding bit in the argument of patioctrl is set to 1 will be driven from the FPGA.

 **patsetbit and patmask**

 The functions patsetbit and patmask can be used to ignore a specific bit of the pattern.
 Example:

 .. code-block::

    patmask 0x0101
    patsetbit 0x0001

 Patmask configures bit 0 and 8 of the pattern to be set to their value in patsetbit.
 These bits will be ignored during pattern execution and will always be 0 (bit 8) and 1 (bit 0).

+The mappings of bit positions in the pattern word to signals/pads of the FPGA are listed below for the three detector types where patterns are used.
+In the case of the two CTB's, connections of the signals to actual pads of a chip depend on the layout of the used detector adapter board.
+Therefore, each type of detector adapter board adds an additional mapping layer.

 **CTB Pattern Bit Mapping**